ajaakman/cpp-audio-library/README.md

 compile.sh file provides the emscripten compile command to compile the library to WebAssembly.

-vs2019 folder contains a Visual Studio 2019 solution generated with CMake.
+vs2019 folder contains a Visual Studio 2019 solution.
 AudioLib.vcxproj is the static audio library.
 Example.vsxproj is an example project showing how to use the audio library.

 src/API.cpp file contains implementation for the libraries public API functions.